notepraiya/pigwidgeon/README.md

 2. Firestore - User profile will be stored on Firestore
 3. Heroku Dyno - Contents will be stored on Postgresql using REST API on Heroku service

-* - all sending and recieving data are on https
+** all sending and recieving data are on https protocol

 ## Backend repo